Group Permutation Testing in Linear Model: Sharp Validity, Power Improvement, and Extension Beyond Exchangeability: Analysis of Type II error control

 \subsubsection{Comparison with random permutation}

-In this part, we show that $\lambda_2$ in~\eqref{optimization objective for alg} under the permutation group defined by our algorithm is not worse than uniformly sampling permutations from the whole permutation set, and can be strictly better in most cases.
+In this section, we demonstrate that the value of $\lambda_2$ in \eqref{optimization objective for alg}, obtained under the permutation group constructed by our algorithm, is no worse than that achieved by uniformly sampling permutations from the full symmetric group—and, in most cases, is strictly better.